React Native vs Swift – A Side-by-Side Comparison for iOS Application Development

 Memory allocation – The Memory allocation graph above illustrates that both Swift application and React Native application almost shows similar memory allocation at a constant rate.
 We observed an almost negligible difference between both Swift and React Native application in this case.

-Benchmarking application size comparison for React Native and Swift
+Benchmarking application size and Time of development for React Native and Swift

 On the other hand, development of Swift application took about 2 months for the completion.